 Member dues are $55+HST per month, and are due on the 7th of the month the dues are for.
 As a reminder, invoices are sent out by email between the 7th and 10th of the preceding month (specifically, 21 days before the end of the month).
-This means that on December 10, you will receive an invoice for $62.15, that is due on January 7, covering January’s dues.

 Note: the amount due for the remainder of the first month is based on when you make your initial payment, not on when you receive your acceptance email

-To speed up the process, you can make the payment for your partial first month at the same time as you make your payment for your first full month.
 If paying through PayPal, please make sure your recurring payment is only for $62.15 and does not include the payment for the partial first month.